top of page

 Brachystomella villalobosi “Tiny Purple Springtail”

-Also goes by the common name "Purple Springtail” and “Purple Podura.”
+Also goes by the scientific name Ceratophysella sp. and the common name "Purple Springtail” and “Purple Podura”

 cf. Onychiuridae sp "Tiny White Springtail"